bkulyk/tiled2gslib/doc/UGT.md

+Note: this is the doc from UGT, keeping it here for reference.

 # UGT Documentation

 The UGT app is provided with the GSL library to create metatile and scrolltable data for the library.